The-Last-Cookie/secure-networking/ssh.md

 SSH is a protocol for establishing a remote connection to a server.
 Usually, it is used for remote management (server configuration) or file transfer.

-Upon first connection, it will ask if the connection should actually be established.
-Acknowledging this will add an entry in the file `~/.ssh/known_hosts` to make sure the user only connects to trustable servers.

 ## Password-based authentication

 By default, any normal user added via "useradd" is able to login via their respective password on the server.